Hersi Aman: Battle with Kirh

 Hersi being moved by these words spared Hashi from the usual deadly fate of a captive instead giving him a fine horse and sent medicines & gifts with Hashi to deliver to Kirh.
 Kirh would return the favour finally reconciling the feud.

 Downfall

 Hersi Aman's increasing grip and autocratic rule over the Habr Yunis had fermented some resentment amongst his direct subclan (Rer Sugule) and some stood to challenge him.
 The wise Guled Haji another prominent member and elder of the Rer Sugule had a fallout with Sultan Hersi and his son was killed by one of Hersis' sons.
 Hersi's son approached his father and implored him to pay the traditional mag compensation to Guled for the loss of his child.
-Hersi arrogantly rebuffed his son and all out conflict would break out between Ba Awal (Hersi's branch) and Baho Sugule branches of the Rer Sugule.
+Hersi arrogantly rebuffed his son and all out conflict would break out between Ba Awal (Hersi's branch) and that of Guled the Baho Sugule branches of the Rer Sugule.